-The company incurred £14.7 million (2016: £16.2 million) investment management expenses which relates to the policyholder costs incurred at fund level.
-Investment management expenses have decreased in 2017 by 9% primarily due to a reclassification between investment management expenses and deferred tax during the period.
+The company incurred £20.4 million (2017: £14.7 million) investment management expenses which relates to the policyholder costs incurred at fund level.
+Investment management expenses have increased in 2018 by 39% primarily due increase in assets under management and lower expenses during prior year due to a reclassification between investment management expenses and deferred tax.